aryascripts/portfolio/content/site/site.md

   completed in the past.
 Some of my hobbies include teaching and inspiring individuals interested in the STEM field, so if you have any questions, please feel free to reach out to me in any way possible & convenient.
+aboutPage: >-
+  I believe that personality matters more when you spend 8 hours a day working alongside someone.
+This personality is made up of what you are outside of your office or business.
+Getting to know someone, team bonding, and considering their values goes a long way to make an efficient team.

+  Below are some of the ways you can get to know me.
+If you would like to comment on any of these - please feel free to reach out and have a chat (button at the top right)!
 quotes:
   - author: Albert Einstein
     quote: >-